footnotes, appendices and apparatus to the anatomy

 Emmet Lloyd's fortune, I now know, is derived from a family nursery business.
 Nursery as in plants.
 Half the nurseries in South London, it seems, are owned by the Lloyds.

-For a number of years it has been his chief objective to 'go technological' and he has employed a number of software engineers to create a searchable database of all plants (whether all Lloyd's plant or all plants is not clear to me).
+For a number of years it has been his chief objective to 'go technological' and he has employed a number of software engineers to create a searchable database of all plants (whether all of Lloyd's plants or all plants full stop is not clear to me).
 Each of these software engineers has left in different circumstances; but given that the database is to be cladistic rather than Linnaean, fully searchable also with image-matching capability, and, the latest notion, user-led (whatever that means - a sort of plant wiki, perhaps?), there is doubtless some correlation between the upward spiral of the specification, and the downward spiral of the engineers.

 I confess it seems an interesting project.